Lawrence council moves city ARPA funds out of 2023 and into 2024

-The Lawrence Common Council March 6 to zero out American Rescue Plan Act funds from this year’s budget, and instead save those funds for 2024.
+The Lawrence Common Council voted March 6 to move out American Rescue Plan Act funds from this year’s budget, and instead save those funds for 2024.

 The resolution amending the ARPA spending plan was introduced by at-large member Shawn Denney, who is running for mayor.
 He said the move will allow the council to wait until an ongoing investigation into the 2022 budget has been completed.